stanford-crfm/levanter/docs/Blog-Post.md

 * [Introduction to Haliax with Transformers](https://colab.research.google.com/drive/1TiTcQQ4V5mopbgCu1SVl-oqJtXn7rFnC?usp=sharing)
 * [Scaling Transformers in Haliax](https://colab.research.google.com/drive/1QX4yH3zRFF3Xiibf1aahETcSQ5nbcUMz?usp=sharing), including FSDP in Jax.

-## Levanter: Bitwise Determinism with Jax
+## Levanter: Bitwise Reproducible Foundation Models with Jax

 Levanter is a library for training foundation models built on top of Haliax.
 It provides a complete pipeline for training a GPT-2-like Transformer, complete with data preparation, logging, training, checkpointing, evaluation, and export, while maintaining bitwise reproducibility throughout.

 We have used Levanter to train models as large as 6.7b parameters on a v3-256, and have run experiments showing that it can scale up to least 65b parameters.

 ### Bitwise Reproducibility

 One of the benefits of Jax is that it offers strong guarantees for reproducibility.
 In particular, Jax's fine-grained control over random number generation makes it easy to ensure bitwise reproducibility, especially when using TPUs.
 Levanter takes advantage of this to offer bitwise reproducibility for training runs, even after preemption.
+In particular, the same run on the same set of hardware (e.g. a v3-32 or a v3-256) will produce the exact same loss curve, even if it is preempted and resumed multiple times.
 As an example, here is a screenshot of a training run being resumed multiple times, even on different TPU pod slices:

 ![plot showing bitwise reproducibility with four training runs superimposed with the exact same loss curve](figures/bitwise_repro_curve.png)